dasch-swiss/dsp-tools/knora/README.md

 - onto_name: Name of the ontology
 - project_iri: IRI of the project the ontology belongs to
-- returns: Dict with "onto_iri" and "last_onto_date"
+- returns: Dict with the ontologies IRI and a timestamp of its last modification

 #### delete_ontology()